gisikw/obsidian-hext/test-vault/Hext Roadmap.md

 ## Todo

-- [ ] Parse terrain labels and set Hex backgrounds accordingly
 - [ ] Support Paths
 - [ ] Render coordinates in each hex
 - [ ] Render labels in each hex
 - [ ] #bugfix Clear out rendered SVGs associated with a particular file on close of that file
+- [ ] Fix incorrect icon offsets
+- [ ] Create two categories of offsets - points of interest and terrain decoration

 ## In Progress